pictures courtesy of Sophie Lepetit, from her weblog

-In her weblog Les grigris de Sophie of april 30, 2011, Sophie Lepetit wrote a note about her visit to Jean Billon, who lives in Beauvoir-sur-Mer in the Vendee area in France.
+In her weblog of April 30, 2011, Sophie Lepetit wrote about her visit to Jean Billon, who lives in Beauvoir-sur-Mer in the Vendee area in France.
 The some 3000 wooden sculptures Billon made since he became retired in 1992, have transformed exterior and interior of his house into an art environment.
 The following post summarizes Sophie's observations (thanks Sophie!).

 Life and works

-Jean Billon (1930) was born in Beauvoir in a farmers' family and at seventeen he went to work as a farmhand in Fontenay-le-Comte.
-He had a variety of jobs, like coal cutter, factory sweeper and porter at a bank, and retired from work in 1992, to settle himself in the community of Beavoir.
+Jean Billon was born in 1930 in Beauvoir in a farmers' family and at age seventeen he went to work as a farmhand in Fontenay-le-Comte.
+He had a variety of jobs, like coal cutter, factory sweeper and porter at a bank, and retired from work in 1992, to settle in the community of Beauvoir.

 Both by chance and by desire he began making wooden sculptures, using pine and cypress, modelling the wood with a chain saw.
 It took him time to get grip on this instrument, because as he says "the chainsaw chops and I wanted to sculpt".

-He also depicted all kinds of food and tools, and he produced a number of books, some of them relating personal experiences like surgery he underwent
+He also depicted all kinds of food and tools, and he produced a number of books, some of these relating personal experiences like a surgery he underwent

-* The internet has not much documentation of Jean Billon's creative activity.
-So, in agreement with Sophie Lepetit a translation into english of her april 30, 2010 post has been published on my Outsider Environments Texts website.
+* The internet hasn't much documentation of Jean Billon's creative activity.
+So, in agreement with Sophie Lepetit a translation into English of her article about Billon has been published on website

-* Another post on the weblog les grigris de Sophie (august 12, 2011) with new pictures, also of the wooden books
+* Another article (August 12, 2011) by Sophie Lepetit with new pictures, also of the wooden books

 43 chemin du Puits de Riez